foundation/foundation-emails/docs/pages/tips-tricks.md

 2. Just give in and nest tables.
 It's terrible, but reliable everywhere.

-3. Margin and padding is not completely supported (depending on DOM element).
-   Mostly just not Outlook > 2003, which is insane.

 4. Apply style to divs and not many other tags.